A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 But Medicare beneficiaries who do not have prescription drug coverage through Medicaid or an employer-sponsored plan may need to obtain Medicare Part D prescription drug coverage.
 Medicare Part D prescription drug coverage can be purchased as a stand-alone plan, or as part of a Medicare Advantage plan with integrated Part D coverage.

-There were 21 stand-alone Medicare Part D prescription drug plans available in Washington in 2023, with monthly premiums starting at $0 per month.6
+There were 14 stand-alone Medicare Part D prescription drug plans available in Washington in 2025, with monthly premiums starting at $0 per month.2

-As of June 2023, there were 439,364 Medicare beneficiaries in Washington who had stand-alone Medicare Part D prescription drug plans.
-Another 616,431 had Medicare Part D prescription drug coverage integrated with their Medicare Advantage plans.1 The number of people with stand-alone Medicare Part D prescription drug plans has declined recently in Washington — despite the fact that total Medicare Part D prescription drug plan enrollment has continued to increase in the state — because Medicare Advantage plan enrollment has increased.17 Most Medicare Advantage plans include integrated Part D prescription drug coverage, and their growing popularity has resulted in fewer people buying stand-alone Medicare Part D prescription drug plans.
+As of September 2024, there were 431,120 Medicare beneficiaries in Washington who had stand-alone Medicare Part D prescription drug plans.
+Another 687,922 had Medicare Part D prescription drug coverage integrated with their Medicare Advantage plans.1 The number of people with stand-alone Medicare Part D prescription drug plans has declined recently in Washington — despite the fact that total Medicare Part D prescription drug plan enrollment has continued to increase in the state — because Medicare Advantage plan enrollment has increased.
+Most Medicare Advantage plans include integrated Part D prescription drug coverage, and their growing popularity has resulted in fewer people buying stand-alone Medicare Part D prescription drug plans.

 Medicare Part D prescription drug plan enrollment is available during the Medicare Annual Election Period each fall, from October 15 to December 7.
 Plans selected during this window take effect January 1 of the coming year.
 If you change your mind more than once during the open enrollment period, the last Medicare Part D prescription drug plan you select will be the one that takes effect.